DevOps-MBSE/aac-puml/python/README.txt

     Previously, this project was built with dependency information kept in a setup.py script.
     However, the preferred method is to use pyproject.toml to set the project-level options.
-    Required modules are kept in the requirements.in file, and then the pip-compile command is used to add hashes to the requirements.txt file for enhanced security (see additinoal instructions below).
+    Required modules are kept in the requirements.in file, and then the pip-compile command is used to add hashes to the requirements.txt file for enhanced security (see additional instructions below).

 TO BUILD FROM TERMINAL: